 The VenaSeal procedure eliminates the risk of heat-induced nerve injury, avoids the requirement for injection of local anesthetic (tumescent anesthesia) along the length of the target vein, and allows immediate return to normal activity (back to work/exercise the next day).
 The ability to immediately return to full activity is compelling for active people and professionals who are interested in minimizing “down-time”.

-VenaSeal therapy is immediately available to patients with superficial venous insufficiency and has been successfully performed on multiple patients at Vascular Solutions.
+VenaSeal therapy is immediately available to patients with superficial venous insufficiency and has been successfully performed on hundreds of patients at Vascular Solutions.

 Varithena microfoam is an FDA approved product that allows leg veins to be treated by injecting a liquid “microfoam” into the target vein.